bentleyj68/qtile-dotfiles/README.md

 # Various dotfiles for my [Qtile](http://www.qtile.org/) setup.
-A full-featured, hackable tiling window manager written and configured in Python
+A full-featured, hackable tiling window manager written and configured in Python.
+Please note that I use the latest Qtile from their GitHub repo using the AUR [Qtile](https://aur.archlinux.org/packages/qtile-git)

 ![ScreenShot](screenshot.jpg)

 ## Details

 Below is a list of some of the packages that I use for my current setup.
-Please note that I use the latest Qtile from their GitHub repo using the AUR [Qtile](https://aur.archlinux.org/packages/qtile-git)

 - **Operating System** --- [Archlinux](https://www.archlinux.org/)
 - **AUR Helper** --- [Paru](https://aur.archlinux.org/packages/paru-git/)